nypl-openaudio/start-here/README.md

 Website with a number of excellent resources and services around web accessibility many of which are highlighted in the [Resources Page](http://webaim.org/resources/).

 ## Prompts
+As you know, Open Audio Weekend is a two-day hackathon to make audio accessible for the public good.
+It’s a big challenge to tackle so we’ve compiled some prompts to stimulate conversations and project ideas!

 * **Discover**: What new experiences can we make around discovery of audio?
 * **Find**: How can we make it easier to search audio?
 * **Listen**: What are some meaningful ways we can augment the experience of listening to audio?